Wilhelman/Gunbird_P01/README.md

 * Almost finished animation rotatation torpedo enemy and implemented collide box
 * Collision detetcted between torpedo enemy and player basic shot, now particles are destroyed when collided and screen change to ranking score window when player collide with torpedo enemey
 * Soldier animations and bridge fixed with right spritesheet

+_0.45 version:_

+* Added UI Module with basic information
+* Now the player have three lives
+* Modules enemies and Path implemented
+* Three enemies with their respective movement and interaction
+* Implemented Power Up and the interaction with the player
+* More sprites and animations added
+* Death animation and functionality of the player
+* Cooperative Mode
+* God Mode with F2 key
+* Direct win F3 key
+* Direct loose F4 key

 ## Team members